-Form I-914, Supplement B, is completed by Federal, State, or local law enforcement authorities and is then given to you to submit to USCIS.
+Form I-914, Supplement B, is completed by Federal, state, local, or tribal law enforcement authorities and is then given to you to submit to USCIS.

 You are not required to file Form I-914, Supplement B, to prove your claim.
-However, the endorsement of a Federal, State, or local law enforcement authority is one form of evidence that you are a victim of a severe form of trafficking in persons and that you have complied with any reasonable request for assistance in the investigation or prosecution.
-Follow the additional instructions on Form I-914, Supplement B.
+However, the endorsement of a Federal, state, local, or tribal law enforcement authority that has the authority to detect, investigate or prosecute acts of trafficking in persons is one form of evidence that you are a victim of a severe form of trafficking in persons and that you have complied with any reasonable request for assistance in the investigation or prosecution.
+Follow the additional instructions on Form I-914, Supplement B. If you do not provide the Form I-914, Supplement B, you may provide other evidence to show victimization and cooperation with law enforcement or that you qualify for an exception based on age or trauma.
+See section "Evidence of Cooperation with Reasonable Requests from Law Enforcement" for additional information.